-U-Shaped kitchens have a wonderful flow when done in the right way, however, for spaces too big, they can often be difficult to move around easily.
+U-Shaped kitchens have a wonderful flow when done in the right way.
+However, spaces too big can often make it difficult to move around easily.

 This style of kitchen is good for families or multiple cooks working together.
-Put the dining table in the middle for a smooth transition between preparing to serve food.
+Put the dining table in the middle for a smooth transition between preparing and serving food.

-- ✅Fits many cooks, so families can work together
+- Fits many cooks so that families can work together

 Floor plan three: L-Shaped Kitchens

-- ⛔The layout can be antisocial about if it’s not closely connected with the dining room.
+- The layout can be antisocial if it’s not closely connected with the dining room.

 Floor plan six: peninsula kitchen/G Shaped

-A peninsula kitchen/G shape kitchen separates the kitchen with the living area by the bench.
+A peninsula kitchen/G shaped kitchen separates the kitchen from the living area using the bench.

 It is a great layout for small spaces and creates extra bench space.

-- ✅It is a social layout with the bench capable to add bar stools
+- It is a social layout with the ability to add bar stools by the bench

-Now if you are feeling really adventurous you can consider renovating a kitchen yourself.
+Now, if you are feeling really adventurous, you can consider renovating the entire kitchen yourself.

 Now that you’ve got the basics of remodelling a kitchen down, it’s time to dive into some advanced material.

-Specifically, I’m going to show you 3 advanced kitchen renovation loan strategies that I use to get the work done quicker.
+Specifically, we will show you 3 advanced kitchen renovation loan strategies that you can use to get the work done quicker.